 Sometimes you think you have an impressive statistic, but it falls flat with your customers.

 User tests can help you to determine if your metrics are proving the point that you think they are.

 Maybe your metrics are impressive to you, but not to your ideal prospect.

 Maybe they think the number is too good to be true.

 User tests will help you see what your customers see.

-When badges are absent, sites can seem less trustworthy from the user’s first glance.
+When you don’t have any stars or badges, sites can seem less trustworthy at first glance.

-“Somehow these badges send a signal to my brain that says, okay, other people have clicked this button before and not only live to tell the tale, but came back and left a decent review,” said Andrew.
+These stars and badges tell prospects, “other people have clicked this button before and not only did they live to tell the tale, but they came back and left a decent review.

 In closing, we will leave you with an important reminder: Anyone can make a claim about anything.
 The hard part is getting users to believe you.